Dadudekc/Dream.os/chat_mate/memory/README.md

 # Service Initialization Fixes

-This document describes the changes made to fix service initialization issues in the DreamscapeMainWindow application.
+This document describes the changes made to fix service initialization issues in the DreamOsMainWindow application.

 ## Issue Summary

-The logs indicated that several key services were not available when the GUI (DreamscapeMainWindow) was launched:
+The logs indicated that several key services were not available when the GUI (DreamOsMainWindow) was launched:
 - prompt_manager
 - chat_manager
 - response_handler